graciellehigino/ms_range_interactions/manuscript.md

-The lack of superposition between IUCN range maps and GBIF occurrences suggests that we certainly do miss geographical information about the distribution of a certain species, but it is not an indicator of the completeness of the information about ecological interactions.
+The lack of superposition between IUCN range maps and GBIF occurrences suggests that we certainly do miss geographical information about the distribution of a certain species, but this is not an indicator of the completeness of the information about ecological interactions.
 However, if both GBIF and IUCN occurrences tend to superpose and still the species is locally removed, this indicates we don't have information about all its interactions.
 The combination of this rationale with our method of updating range maps based on ecological interactions allows us to have a clearer idea of which information we are missing.
-For example, the lion (*Panthera leo*) was one of the species with the smallest difference between the original and the updated ranges, but 59.5% of the GBIF occurrences for this species fell outside the IUCN range (@fig:gbif).
+For example, the lion (*Panthera leo*) was one of the species with no difference between the original and the updated ranges, but 40.7% of the GBIF occurrences for this species fell outside its IUCN range (@fig:gbif).
 In this particular case, the IUCN maps seem to agree with species interaction data.
 However, the disagreement between the IUCN and the GBIF databases is concerning and suggests that the IUCN maps might underestimate the